Killing of Trayvon Martin: Zimmerman arrested and released

-On the night of the shooting, Zimmerman was taken in for questioning.
-He arrived to the police station at 7:52 p.m., according to a police video.
-Zimmerman was interviewed by Investigator D. Singleton and by Detective Chris Serino.
+Zimmerman arrived at the police station at 7:52 p.m., according to a police video.
+He was interviewed by Investigator Doris Singleton and by Detective Chris Serino.
 Crime Scene Tech D. Smith photographed his injuries and hands and collected gunshot residue.
 Zimmerman's weapon was placed into evidence.
 His clothes were also taken as evidence after his wife arrived with a change of clothes.
 During the interview, detectives falsely told Zimmerman that surveillance camera footage had captured the entire incident and Zimmerman appeared relieved at this news.

 Five hours later, Zimmerman was released.
 The police chief said that there was no evidence to refute Zimmerman's claim of having acted in self-defense, and that under Florida's Stand Your Ground statute, the police were prohibited by law from making an arrest.
 The police chief also said that Zimmerman had a right to defend himself with lethal force.

 The day after the shooting, Zimmerman performed a videotaped reenactment of the incident for police.

 Some observers, such as University of Florida law professor and defense attorney Michelle Jacobs and Columbia University law professor Patricia Williams, said that the police failed to fully investigate the shooting when they did not test Zimmerman for drugs or alcohol intoxication.
-However, Miami, Florida police experts told the Miami Herald that homicide suspects are not typically tested for drugs or alcohol unless the suspect has been accused of having been driving while intoxicated.
+However, Miami police experts told the Miami Herald that homicide suspects are not typically tested for drugs or alcohol unless the suspect has been accused of having been driving while intoxicated.

 Martin's body identified

 Martin's body was taken to the morgue, where he was tagged as a John Doe, as he was not carrying any identification.
 The mobile phone found at the shooting scene was malfunctioning to the point that the police Cellebrite data recovery device could not access it.
-Martin's father, Tracy Martin, called to file a Missing Persons report early on February 28, and police officers arrived at his fiancée's condo with photographs of his dead son about 9:20 a.m.

 The Martin family alleged that Seminole County Attorney Wolfinger met personally with Sanford Chief Lee on the night of the shooting and instructed Lee not to make an arrest.
 Based on their accusation, the Martin family requested that the Justice Department investigate the State prosecutor's office.
 Wolfinger responded that the family's accusations were "outright lies" and denied that any such meeting or communication took place.
 Wolfinger's office reported that the Sanford police consulted with Kelly Jo Hines, the prosecutor on call the night of the shooting, but it has not been disclosed what was talked about.